tiantiangao7/kalm/README.md

 1. BabelNet 3.7 indices.
 User must request access from http://babelnet.org/download.
 The license of BabelNet 3.7 indices applies.
 2. XSB Prolog Version 3.7 (http://xsb.sourceforge.net/).
 The license of XSB Prolog is GNU Library or Lesser General Public License version 2.0 (LGPLv2).

+# Configuration
+1. Add the installation path to XSB Prolog to runxsb.sh.
+2. Add the path to BabelNet 3.7 indices to `config/babelnet.var.properties` (Note that this file is not included in this repositoriy.
+It comes with BabelNet 3.7 API).

 # Code
 * `src/` Java source code for UI, semantic score computation, meta data deserialization for frame property/semantic link override/semantic score parameters/candidate parse results.
 * `scripts/` XSB Prolog code for APE engine + candidate frame parses.